Pinkerton: 'The New Class War' Exposes the Oligarchs and Their Enablers

 From its citadels in a few big cities, this oligarchy periodically notifies the working-class majority what values and opinions about sex, immigration and other topics it must immediately adopt without debate, on pain of being blacklisted by the private sector, prosecuted by the government or censored or erased by the media.

-The perfect expression of this economic and cultural onslaught, is of course, Bloomberg.
+The perfect expression of this economic and cultural onslaught, is of course, Mike Bloomberg.
 Having piled up $61 billion, give or take, on Wall Street, Bloomberg, for a time, was content to worry about banning soda pop, controlling guns, and shutting down coal mines and the jobs that go with them.
 And yet now, on top of all that, he wants to buy–let’s not kid ourselves by using any other verb–the White House.

 Interestingly, in addition to his leftward missions of social engineering, Bloomberg has taken on a rightward mission of economic self-interest for himself and his fat-cat friends: stopping a wealth tax.
 So we can see, the Manhattanite wants to have his cake and eat it, too.
-He seeks to spend his mountain of money as he pleases, and not split more of it with the IRS.
+He seeks to spend his mountain of money as he pleases and not split more of it with the IRS.
 For the man who has everything, that’s everything.

 In Lind’s reckoning, Bloomberg epitomizes overclass-managerial ideology.
 It leans to the right on economics, at least as far as the rich are concerned—low effective tax rates, free trade, no meaningful limits on campaign spending—and leans to the left on cultural issues.
 This mix, Lind says, is liberaltarian—that word being a hybrid of “libertarian” and “liberal.”